 Excess contributions

-Excess contributions occur when annual contributions to your Health Savings Account (HSA) are greater than the IRS limit.
+Excess contributions happen when the total yearly contributions to your Health Savings Account (HSA) exceed the IRS limit.

-When this happens, you’ll need to pay a 6% excise tax on the excess contributions.
-The excise tax applies to each tax year that the excess contribution remains in your HSA account.
-You may withdraw some or all of the excess contributions to avoid paying excise tax if you meet the following conditions:
+If this occurs, you'll need to pay a 6% excise tax on the excess amount for each tax year the extra funds stay in your HSA.
+To avoid this tax, you can withdraw some or all of the excess contributions if you meet the following conditions:

 - You withdraw the excess contributions by the tax deadline, including extensions, for the year the contributions were made.
 You can withdraw excess contributions from the previous year by mid-April on Forma.
-For more information, refer to the article What happens if I over-contribute to my HSA?
+To learn more, see What happens if I over-contribute to my HSA?

 - You withdraw any income earned on the withdrawn contributions and include the earnings in the “Other income” field on your tax return for the year you withdraw the contributions and earnings.